 System Restore is an excellent tool that can rescue the system from catastrophe.
-But, when you’re unable to revert the system configuration from normal mode, you can perform System Restore rollback offline via Windows Recovery Environment, or from Safe Mode.
+But, when you cannot revert the system configuration from normal mode, you can perform System Restore rollback offline via Windows Recovery Environment (WinRE), or from Safe Mode.

 Rollback via System Recovery Options (Windows RE)

-You can also press and hold SHIFT, and restart Windows from the login screen.
+Or, from the login screen, you can also press and hold SHIFT, and restart Windows.
 This gets you to Recovery Options.

 If Windows doesn’t start, then boot the system using your Windows installation media to access the Recovery Options.
 Or you may use the Recovery drive if you’ve created one already.
-For more information, refer to section “Accessing the Recovery Environment” in article How to Edit the Registry Offline Using Windows Recovery Environment?
+For more information, refer to the section “Accessing the Recovery Environment” in the article How to Edit the Registry Offline Using Windows RE

 In the Recovery Options, click Troubleshoot.